-- 71. In contrast, other stakeholders such as auditors or supervisors will require more comprehensive and technical information about the AI system to allow them to perform an adequate supervisory review process (ICP 9).
+- 74. Different stakeholders require different types of explanations, since not all stakeholders have the same technical knowledge or the same reason for seeking the explanation, nor do they require the same level of detail.
+A risk-based and proportionate approach should be taken; information needs will vary according to the risks associated with the use case and the relevance of the interaction.
+For instance, where an AI system is used for underwriting retail customers, it is appropriate that this is disclosed.
+However, where a model is used to process invoices for the finance team, the need for any disclosure is expected to be remote. - 75.
+Consumers should be made aware if they are interacting with an AI system and be allowed to obtain assistance from a human if needed.
+Given that they may have limited knowledge of AI, consumers would require plain, simple and easy-to-understand information (for example, the use of visual aids and layman's terms) not involving the use of excessive technical language.
+An example is potentially providing, upon request, policyholders with a breakdown of the main factors that have influenced their premium calculations, such as age, driving history and geographic location to support explainability. - 76.
+In contrast, other stakeholders such as auditors or supervisors will require more comprehensive and technical information about the AI system to allow them to perform an adequate supervisory review process (ICP 9).
 Such information could include, for example, information about how the data was collected, processes and post-processing methodologies, feature importance or the reasoning behind technical choices, including the governance and risk management measures put in place.
-Insurers should ensure that this information is sufficient to provide internal and external audit functions with the information they need to make a proper assessment of the extent to which policies have been effectively followed. - 72.
-Furthermore, the information to be provided may vary from one use case to another.
+Information should be sufficient to provide internal and external audit functions with the information they need to make a proper assessment of the extent to which policies have been effectively followed. - 77.
+Furthermore, it is also important to respect trade secrets and confidentiality obligations, and therefore the information to be provided may vary from one use case to another.
 For example, with certain use cases such as fraud detection, insurers may not be able to disclose detailed information to consumers about their practices.
+By also taking into account intellectual property considerations, as noted in Section 3.5 above, insurers should obtain adequate information and reassurances from third-party service providers regarding the AI systems that they purchase from them.